folio-org/raml-module-builder/README.md

 ##### Step 3: Add the following plugins to your pom.xml

 Four plugins should be declared in the pom.xml -
 - The aspect plugin which will pre-compile your code with validation aspects provided by the framework - remember the **@Validate** annotation.
+The validation supplied by the framework verifies that headers are passed correctly, parameters are of the correct type and contain the correct content as indicated by the RAML file.
 - The shade plugin - which will generate a fat-jar runnable jar - while the shade plugin is not mandatory - it makes things easier - the important thing to notice is the main class that will be run when running your module. notice the `Main-class` and `Main-Verticle` in the shade plugin configuration.
 - The maven exec plugin that will generate the pojos and interfaces based on the raml files
 - The maven resource plugin that will copy the raml files into a directory under /apidocs so that the runtime framework can pick it up and display html documentation based on the raml files.